ow2-proactive/connector-matlab-scilab/README.txt

-* For further information, please refers to the Matlab/Scilab Connector documentation in matlab_scilab_connector/doc/built, along with Matlab toolbox and Scilab toolbox documentations (available from within Matlab and Scilab);
+* For further information, please refers to the Matlab/Scilab Connector documentation in matsci_connector/doc folder, along with Matlab toolbox and Scilab toolbox documentations (available from within Matlab and Scilab);

-*** Prepare project for compilation
+*** Compilation process when you use the Matlab/Scilab Connector src package or when you use a git version

+Ant and a jdk >= 1.6 must be installed on your computer before building the project.

 Matlab/Scilab Connector project depends on the ProActive Scheduling project.
-To build Matlab/Scilab Connector it is necessary to copy there all binaries produced as result of the Scheduling
-compilation: content of the 'Scheduling/dist/lib' into the 'matlab_scilab_connector/lib/scheduling'.
+To build Matlab/Scilab Connector it is necessary to copy in folder lib/scheduling all binaries produced as result of the Scheduling compilation: i.e. contents of the 'Scheduling/dist/lib' folder into the 'matlab_scilab_connector/lib/scheduling'.
-This can be done using special ant target (this target assumes that special build property 'scheduling.project.dir' contains path to the compiled ProActive Scheduling project):
-    o Under Linux:
-      cd compile
-      ./build copy.dependencies  (check that the build script has executable permission)

-    o Under Windows:
-      cd compile
-      build.bat copy.dependencies

-Also special ant script was created for quick start with Matlab/Scilab Connector project:
-- check out 'build' project (git://gitorious.ow2.org/ow2-proactive/build.git)
-- go to the build project
-- execute 'ant prepare-matsciConnector'
-This ant target will check out ProActive Programming, Scheduling and Matlab/Scilab Connector projects, compile Programming and Scheduling and will copy all required dependencies into the Matlab/Scilab Connector, after this Matlab/Scilab Connector project is completely ready for compilation (note: before executing ant script it is possible to modify some script parameters like svn url to use, see build/build.properties for all available options).

-*** Compilation :

-If you want to recompile all sources and generate all jar files:
+Please refer to the Readme file inside the scheduling project in order to compile Scheduling

+When those binaries have been copied, move to the compile folder of the matlab_scilab_connector and execute :

 	o Under Linux:
 	  cd compile